Zapain is commonly prescribed for moderate to severe pain and is an opioid drug.

 - Suffering opioid withdrawal symptoms

-- Suffering negative consequences to mental and physical health, occupation or education and social and personal relationships as a result of Zapain use
+- Suffering negative consequences to mental and physical health, occupation or education and social and personal relationships

 - Frequently losing control over the amount consumed

-- Experiencing strong cravings for Zapain
+- Experiencing intense cravings

 - Unable to follow a reduction regime due to loss of control and cravings